skyscrapers/terraform-rds/README.md

 * [`number`]: int(optional) number of the replica (default 01)
 * [`name`]: string(optional) name of the resources (default to <project>-<environment><tag>-rds<number>-replica)
 * [`storage_encrypted`]: bool(optional) whether you want to Encrypt RDS storage (default: true)
+* [`custom_parameter_group_name`]: String(optional) A custom parameter group name to attach to the RDS instance.
+If not provided it will use the default from the master instance

 ### Output:
  * [`rds_address`]: String: The hostname of the rds instance